 that allows room for additional cars.
 Sometimes this is impossible, due

-spacing in a parking zone can literally be nobody's fault, so be aware
+spacing in a parking zone due to can literally be nobody's fault, so be aware

 of the possibilities before you think of vandalizing someone's car.

-Generally, you'll want to park as close to the curb as possible.
-Generally 6 inches is a reasonable distance, but sometimes up to a 12 inches is OK.
+Generally you'll want to park as close to the curb as possible.
+Generally 6 inches is a reasonable maximum distance, but sometimes up to 12 inches is OK.
 Anything more than 12 inches is a sign of a very lousy driver.
 High or low curbs can be a variable here - you'll want to leave enough space to fully turn your wheel, if that might be necessary to pull out of the space.

 I usually leave about four inches from the curb.
 You can't do that?
 You need to practice - a lot of beginners can't park very well.